Young Avengers Appearances in the MCU So Far

 Like Noh-Varr, Teddy could very well already have an offscreen place in the MCU.
 There are a couple potential projects into which he could fit nicely, including The Marvels — the Captain Marvel sequel — and Secret Invasion, which follows Nick Fury and the Skrull Talos.

 David Alleyne, or Prodigy, is actually a mutant and member of the X-Men.
 Intelligent and wise beyond his years, he also has the ability to telepathically absorb the knowledge and skills of anyone nearby.
 Because he wanted his intelligence to be authentic, he repressed his mutant abilities until he was recruited by Dani Moonstar and brought to Xavier’s Institute.

 Which of the Young Avengers are you most excited for in the MCU?
-Let us know in the comments and don’t forget to Let Your Geek Sideshow!
+Connect with other Marvel fans in Let Your Spoiler Sideshow: MCU Phase Four, and don’t forget to Let Your Geek Sideshow!